Current Haymarket Town Council took office July 1, 2018, and will sit through June 30, 2020.

 David Leake, Mayor

-David and his family have been Residents of the Town for 19 years.
-His wife, Suzanne, and he are blessed with four children, and have extended their family to include a wonderful son-in-law.
-Family is the heart of their home.
-Suzanne is a Kindergarten Teacher here in Town at Haymarket Baptist Preschool and Kindergarten.
+David and his family have been Residents of the Town for 21 years.
+His wife, Suzanne, and he are blessed with four children and have extended their family to include a wonderful son-in-law.
+The family is the heart of their home.
 David works as an IT-Telecom/Facilities Manager for an International Company.
 He has served as Town Mayor, Town Council Member, Planning Commission Chair, and HOA Board Member.
 He organized and led a Hurricane Sandy relief effort to New York bringing supplies to the local Residents and the Veterans Honor House in Queens.
-A Church volunteer for Community Thanksgiving Turkey Outreach, Christmas House and Hospitality Team.
+A Church volunteer for Community Thanksgiving Turkey Outreach, Christmas House, and Hospitality Team.
 Gainesville Basketball Association, as a Basketball Coach, and Virginia Soccer Association, as an Assistant Soccer Coach.

 Goals: To continue to serve with integrity, and bring a cohesive and ethical Government back to the Town Residents.